EnglishEN

 • Too much refrigerant (measure and calculate the superheat);

-• The condenser overheats due to a restriction (perhaps a visible damage?) or the cooling fan is not working;
+• The condenser overheats due to a restriction (possibly visible damage?) or the cooling fan does not work;

-• Too much oil in the system: perhaps the system was recently filled with too much oil;
+• Too much oil in the system: the system may have recently been topped up with too much oil;

 • Air in the system.